-At Veracity, we believe in science over trends and in considering all the facts to decide what is personally right for you.
-Our Ingredients Glossary is designed to be your definitive guide to the ingredients used in beauty and skincare products — from those considered safe and effective to the potentially harmful endocrine disruptors that we recommend you avoid.
+We prioritize science over trends when it comes to ingredients, and that armed with right facts you can decide which are right for you personally.
+Our Ingredients Glossary is your definitive guide to ingredients used in supplement and skincare products — from those considered safe and effective to the potentially harmful hormone disruptors that we recommend you avoid.

 Hormone Disrupting & Toxic